EPFL-Center-for-Imaging/mousetumornet/README.md

     <img src="images/main_fig.png" height="400">
 </p>

-Our model is a tool intended to facilitate the annotation of individual lung tumor nodules in mouse CT scans.
-The U-net model outputs a binary mask representing the foreground tumor class.
-We then label individual nodule instances based on connected components.
+The goal of our tool is to facilitate the annotation of individual lung tumor nodules in mouse CT scans.
+The U-net model produces a binary mask representing the foreground tumor class.
+The tumor nodules are individually labeled based on the connected components method.

 ## Try the model on your data